A ten-part series first screened in 2005 on Discovery Realtime TV and frequently repeated – the last time on Quest

 I found the owners an eclectic bunch of characters.
 They are the real stars.
 There’s a north-country ‘man-who-can’ with a scrapyard in his back garden, two brothers-in-law testing their family ties alongside their technical skills, a company director with the soul of an engineer, a Thames river-man and a sailing chef.
 All found their fortitude plumbed to the depths.

 The ten half-hour episodes run back-to-back in pairs so you can follow a complete project across an hour.
-After this, nobody could imagine boats are for the privileged few again.
+After this, nobody could imagine boats are for the i use it privileged few again.

 Unfortunately, no DVDs have been issued of the series.